 Polyuria is how doctors refer to increased urination.
 It characterizes a condition that causes the output of urine to increase more than usual and passes abnormally large amounts of urine (typically more than 3 litres per day compared to the average 1 to 2 litres per day) each time you go to the bathroom.
 Polyuria is a common symptoms of type II diabetes (and also type I diabetes).

 Rapid and unexplained weight loss is common to unmediated type 2 diabetes because the body can’t absorb glucose (sugars) properly.
 This occurs with unmanaged type I diabetes in particular.
-However, patients undiagnosed with type II diabetes who are getting insufficient insulin, which transports glucose from the blood into the body’s cells to use as energy, can also experience considerable and sudden weight loss with no obvious cause (no exercise or dietary changes).
+However, patients undiagnosed with type II diabetes can also experience considerable and sudden weight loss with no obvious cause (no exercise or dietary changes).

-When the body is unable to get adequate insulin, it will begin to burn off fat and muscle as a source of energy.
-Obviously, this will considerable eat into and reduce overall body weight.
+When your body’s hormone levels aren’t regulated, it will begin to burn off fat and muscle as a source of energy.
+Obviously, this will eat into and reduce overall body weight.
 If you have suddenly and unintentionally shed between 5 and 10-pounds of body weight in less than 6-months, talk to your doctor immediately.
-Your doctor can conduct a blood test to determined undiagnosed diabetes and begin treatment immediately to manage insulin levels.
+Your doctor can conduct a blood test to determined undiagnosed diabetes and begin treatment immediately to manage your hormone levels.

 With sudden weight loss often comes an increase in appetite, which might make you feel fortunate at first because you feel like you can eat anything you want without consequences.
 However, your body is in a diabetic state, robbing your cells of essential energy, which explains the increased hunger that often isn’t satiated for long after eating a meal.